griemide/iSmartHome/hardware/Sonoff/readme.md

 #### UART port
 ![UART][6]
 #### FTDI wiring
-Use FTDI at 3v3 setting – in the original boards,  press the large button –THEN power up FTDI.
+Use FTDI at 3v3 setting – press the Sonoff-button before power on the FTDI device.

-**DO NOT connect mains power while doing this – you will fry.**
+**DO NOT connect mains power while doing this**

 ![FTDI][7]

+## The steps to program the device

+1. Disconnect the AC power, power it only from the USB to Serial for safety
+2. Hook up the USB to Serial as shown above
+3. Hold down the switch
+4. While holding down the switch, plug the USB to Serial into your PC
+5. Let go of the switch
+6. Use the Arduino IDE to select the correct USB port and upload your program.

 <!-- References -->
 [1]:  http://tech.scargill.net/ "Scargill's Tech Blog"